-DNC 100 Beginning Modern Dance Technique for Non-Majors (2SH)
+DNC 100 Dance Technique for Non-Majors (2SH)

-Designed to provide the student with basic movement foundation and understanding of modern dance.
-Students will explore aspects of modern technique including basic movement principles, spatial awareness and dynamics to enhance kinesthetic awareness and personal expression.
+Designed to provide the student with basic movement foundation and understanding of various dance techniques including: modern/contemporary dance, ballet and jazz dance.
+Students will explore aspects of dance technique including basic movement principles, a foundation in each technique's movement vocabulary, as well as development of spatial awareness and confidence to enhance personal expression.
 Designed for those students with no experience or limited experience in dance.
 May be repeated for additional credit.